dev-academy-programme/concepts/react/forms.md

   }
 ```

-Here, each form element has a `ref` prop to which is assigned a very short anonymous function, setting whatever is passed to it as a property on `this` (here, `this` is the component).
+Each form element has a `ref` prop to which is assigned a very short anonymous function, setting whatever is passed to it as a property on `this` (the component).

 But here's the thing: there's actually no need for the `<form>` element at all!
 We could just as easily use something simpler: